SoftwareAG/c8y-docs/content/device-tutorials/network-router-bundle/interaction.md

 ### <a name="logs"></a> Log viewer

 You can download and view the logs from the device.
-Log files can be quite big, you can set filtering criteria to get only what is interesting for you.
+Log files can be quite big, but you can set filtering criteria to get only what is interesting for you.

 For more information about logs, see [Device Management > Device details](/users-guide/device-management/#device-details) in the User guide.

 ![Logs](/images/device-demos/casa-system-router/router-log.png)

-### <a name="vnc"></a> VNC, Telnet, SSH remote access
+### <a name="vnc"></a> Remote access

 If you have a device which supports VNC, Telnet or SSH remote access, it’s now possible to manage your device via Cumulocity IoT.